Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Keeping secrets or holding back information is a tactic they use to maintain control and power in their relationships.
+The strategy of keeping secrets or withholding information is one way they exert control and power in their relationships with others.

 Difficulty with Intimacy